confluentinc/ksql/docs/overview/apache-kafka-primer.md

 Producers and consumers expose a fairly low-level API.
-You need to construct your own records, manage their schemas, configure their serialization, and manage what you send where.
+You need to construct your own records, manage their schemas, configure their serialization, and handle what you send where.

 ksqlDB behaves as a high-level, continuous producer and consumer.
-You simply declare the shape of your records, then issue high-level SQL statements that describe how to populate, alter, and query the data.
+You simply declare the shape of your records, then issue high-level SQL commands that describe how to populate, alter, and query the data.
 These SQL programs are translated into low-level client API invocations that take care of the details for you.

 ## Brokers

 The brokers are servers that store and manage access to topics.
-Many brokers can cluster together to replicate topics in a highly-available, fault-tolerant manner.
+Multiple brokers can cluster together to replicate topics in a highly-available, fault-tolerant manner.
 Clients communicate with the brokers to read and write records.